Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators

-where $\Sigma$ is empirical covariance matrix of $Z^{\hat{f}}$. \item Calculate an estimate $\widehat{\alpha}$ of the desired mixing ratio, according to Eq. (\ref{EalphaR}). \item Train the mixed model $\Ddot{f}_{\hat{\alpha}}$ on the original semi-supervised data set $T=(X,Y,Z)$, starting from the model $\hat{f}$ and running a few more training epochs with the mixed loss function:
+where $\Sigma$ is the empirical covariance matrix of $Z^{\hat{f}}$. \item Calculate an estimate $\hat{\alpha}$ of the desired mixing ratio, according to Eq. (\ref{E_alpha_dot}). \item Train the mixed model $\Ddot{f}_{\hat{\alpha}}$ on the original semi-supervised dataset $T=(X,Y,Z)$, starting from the model $\hat{f}$ and running a few more training epochs with the mixed loss function:

-where $\hat{L}$ is the regular squared loss on the labeled data, and $\Breve{L}$ is equivalent to the semi-supervised loss in (\ref{e3}), and can be written as follows:
+where $\hat{L}$ is the regular squared loss on the labeled data, and $\Breve{L}$ is equivalent to the semi-supervised loss in (\ref{L_breve_Def}), and can be written as follows:

 \end{enumerate}

 The described methodology has the advantage that the unlabeled data are used only in the last few epochs, thus saving computational resources during training.
 Moreover, it can be implemented in a stochastic manner by using mixed batches of labeled and unlabeled data.
 We note that in Step $(5)$ the whole net's parameters are being updated during the training with the semi-supervised loss.